Yoki Finance

 Sending to Telegram group

-This page describes how to send messages into Telegram group if merchant wants to implement this functionality as part of .
+This page describes how to send messages into Telegram group if merchant wants to implement this functionality as part of API integration.

 Step 1 – create Telegram group